WebOrigami/docs/content/async-tree/trailingSlash.md

 title: Trailing slash convention
 ---

-To facilitate the use of maps as nodes in a tree, maps may elect to support the trailing slash convention: _a key ends in a trailing slash if its value is a map_.
+To facilitate the use of maps as nodes in a tree, maps may elect to support the trailing slash convention: _a key ends in a trailing slash if its value is known to be a map_.

 For example, this tree has two map nodes that follow the trailing slash convention.
 The root node (the circle on the left) has a key called `subfolder/` because that key's value is a map (the circle in the middle):